-As the Directors have sensitive information on a regular basis, they must refrain from using it to buy or sell shares of the Company and from carrying out transactions involving Pernod Ricard's shares or any related financial instruments in the forty-five days prior to the publication of the full-year results, the thirty days prior to the publication of the half-year results and the fifteen days prior to the publication of quarterly net sales.
+As the Directors have sensitive information on a regular basis, they must refrain from using it to buy or sell shares of the Company and from carrying out transactions involving Pernod Ricard's shares or any related financial instruments in the forty-five days prior to the publication of the full-year results, the thirty days prior to the publication of quarterly net sales.
 This period is extended to the day after the announcement when it is made after the close of the markets (5.30pm, Paris time) and to the day of the announcement when it is made before the opening of the markets (9.00am, Paris time).
 In addition, the Code of Conduct states that they must seek the advice of the Ethics Committee before making any transactions involving the Company's shares or any related financial instrument.